Bruno-SSC/snap_intro/commit_log.md

     finally achieved a decently looking arrange of mobile/desktop versions.
 Now I can focus on the styling for each block in both versions individually while making device-based layout changes solely on one component. com7
-    Implemented a dynamic rendering of the header_nav comp for the desktop version.
+    Implemented a dynamic rendering of the header_nav comp for the desktop version. com8
+    almost finishing the main desktop barebones styling.
+Very unresponsive and the brand_strip is not properly positioned yet.